OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 • Simple data extraction and reformatting

 When to use it: If the task requires scanning, not thinking.
-If you could describe the task as “look at these 50 files and tell me which ones contain X,” that’s Haiku work.
+If you could describe the task as “read this email and tell me if it’s important” or “look at these 50 files and tell me which ones contain X,” that’s budget tier work.

-When NOT to use it: Anything requiring judgment, creativity, or handling untrusted input.
-Haiku is more susceptible to prompt injection and makes worse autonomous decisions.
-Never put Haiku on your main orchestration layer.
+When NOT to use it: Anything requiring judgment, creativity, or handling adversarial input.
+These models are more susceptible to prompt injection and make worse autonomous decisions.
+Never put a budget model on your main orchestration layer.

-OpenAI’s code-specialized model.
+OpenAI’s code-capable models.
 Excellent at structured generation from clear specs.
+Two options depending on your budget:

 • Code generation from detailed prompts